Data-driven performance optimization of gamma spectrometers with many channels: Acknowledgments

 \section{Acknowledgments}

 The authors thank Duc Vo (Los Alamos National Laboratory) for providing datasets used in this work.
 The authors also thank Michael Streicher (H3D, Inc.) and Alain Lebrun, Yannick Dodane, and Andriy Berlizov (International Atomic Energy Agency) for useful discussions.
-The work presented in this paper was funded by the National Nuclear Security Administration of the Department of Energy, Office of International Nuclear Safeguards.
-This work was performed under the auspices of the U.S.\ Department of Energy by Lawrence Berkeley National Laboratory (LBNL) under Contract DE-AC02-05CH11231.
-The U.S.\ Government retains, and the publisher, by accepting the article for publication, acknowledges, that the U.S.\ Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for U.S.\ Government purposes.

 \begin{appendices}